Global properties of Dirichlet forms on discrete spaces: Discrete time v.s. continuous time

-Given a random walk associated with $(b,0)$ one might ask about the long time behaviour of $(X_n)_{n\geq 0}$.
-In particular the question whether $(X_n)_{n\geq 0}$ returns to one particular point infinitely often is of interest.
+Given a random walk associated with $(b,0)$ one might ask about the long time behavior of $(X_n)_{n\geq 0}$.
+In particular the question whether $(X_n)_{n\geq 0}$ returns to a particular point infinitely often is of interest.